Code-Institute-Submissions/recipes-1/README.md

 ### Testing
 Manual testing to confirm that the recipes was being passed to the page.
-   I did some testing for check the register form is working.
+   I did some testing for check the register form is working[Test File](https://github.com/Ramanathan03/recipes/blob/master/test_app.py).
+##### Different screen sizes:
+   I used  **Chrome development tool** to testing my website responsible  in smaller screen and in large screen.

 ### Deployment